aurule/npc/docs/index.rst

 Welcome to NPC's documentation!
 ===============================

 NPC is a tool to make my life easier when I'm running tabletop RPG games.
-It automates and streamlines a few tedious tasks like creating new session logs and character sheets.
+It automates and streamlines a few tedious tasks for me, like

+- Creating new session logs
+- Creating new plot planning files
+- Creating and organizing character files
+- Generating a list of characters to publish
+- And more!

 NPC is very much a personal project.
-It works well enough for me to use at my weekly game, but that's it.
+It works well enough for me to use for my weekly games, and I think it might be useful for others.
 That said, if you use it and come up with suggestions or bugs, open an issue!
 I'll at least take a look!

 .. toctree::
    :maxdepth: 2
    :hidden:
    :glob:

-   invocation
+   installation
+   settings
    commands
-   settings
    characters
    tags/*
    directives